clarpaul/RepData_PeerAssessment1/Clarpaul_Reproducible_Research_PA1.md

 By adding the imputed values, the mean did not change at all.
 This is to be expected, since all 8 days with `NA` values had imputed means equal to the population mean prior to imputing `NA`s.
 However, the median *Steps Per Day* moves up slightly, since the original `mean`, 10766.19, is slightly higher than the original median, 10765.

 We can see the precise change to the distribution most clearly if we do a panel plot, juxtaposing histograms before and after imputing `NA` values.
-We also examine the histogram for the imputation done by interpolation.
+We also examine the histogram for the imputation done by *Interpolation*.
 To do this, we first compute a factor variable that will be used to differentiate the three histograms in `ggplot`, then combine the data frames (with NAs imputed by *Mean Steps* by interval, with NAs imputed by *Interpolation*, and with *NAs Excluded*), then call `ggplot`.

 ``` r
 # Computing histogram info for the interpolated imputation